Blignaut24/NederLearn_V5/TESTING.md

 ## Why Test Performance?

-* Makes sure our website loads fast
+* Makes sure our website loads fast.
-* Helps find things that slow down our pages
+* Helps find things that slow down our pages.
-* Improves user experience
+* Improves user experience.
-* Helps with search engine rankings
+* Helps with search engine rankings.

 ## How to Run Performance Tests

-1. Open Google Chrome in Incognito mode (Ctrl+Shift+N)
+1. Open Google Chrome in Incognito mode (Ctrl+Shift+N).
-2. Right-click on the page you want to test and select 'Inspect'
+2. Right-click on the page you want to test and select "Inspect".
-3. Click on the 'Lighthouse' tab
+3. Click on the "Lighthouse" tab.
-4. Select what you want to test (Performance, Accessibility, etc.)
+4. Select what you want to test (Performance, Accessibility, etc.).
-5. Click 'Generate report'
+5. Click "Generate report".

 ## Testing Scope

-* Desktop Performance: How the site runs on computers
+* Desktop Performance: How the site runs on computers.
-* Mobile Performance: How the site runs on phones and tablets
+* Mobile Performance: How the site runs on phones and tablets.
-* Loading Speed: How quickly pages appear
+* Loading Speed: How quickly pages appear.
-* Interactive Timing: How fast buttons and links respond
+* Interactive Timing: How fast buttons and links respond.

 > **Note**: You can find more details about Lighthouse testing at the official documentation.